The Nottawasaga Valley Conservation Authority

 Book a pre-consultation appointment

-Property owners who know the details of the development they are proposing should schedule a pre-consultation with NVCA’s Regulation Technicians to ensure their permit application process is smooth, efficient and on the right track.
+Property owners who know the details of the development they are proposing should schedule a pre-consultation with NVCA’s Planning staff to ensure their permit application process is smooth, efficient and on the right track.

 Learn more about pre-consultations and why you should schedule one.

-• Our Regulations staff strive to keep each permit application process moving forward.
+• Our Planning staff strive to keep each permit application process moving forward.

 • When you book your appointment with NVCA the more information provided the better.
 When you come to your appointment have your property address, concept, drawings and site plans ready.